emmadunne/dinosaur_climate_TJ/README.md

-This repository contains all data and code necessary to run the analyses and produce the final results of the article, "Climatic controls on the ecological ascendancy of dinosaurs" (Dunne et al. in review).
+This repository contains the data files and code necessary to run the analyses and produce the final results of the article, "Climatic controls on the ecological ascendancy of dinosaurs" (Dunne et al. in press).